Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 Since we now know that dinosaur size varies heavily regarding taxonomy, could there be a correlation between carnivorous and herbivorous dinosaurs?

-In the section below we will try to locate any differences between carnivorous and herbivorous dinosaurs regarding taxonomy.
+In the section below, we will try to locate any differences between carnivorous and herbivorous dinosaurs regarding taxonomy.

 [In]